Two Stories about Flying (Part II)

 · He wanted to meet the pilot to thank him.
 However, he was happy to land safely at London.

 Both the stories ‘His First Flight’ and Black Aeroplane’ highlight the importance of self belief and confidence in one’s decision.
 It acknowledges the need of courage and motivation in one’s life.
 It also talks about mysteries of life which often remain unsolved and hallucinations that often appear to be real.
+When a person desperately thinks about something he yearns for, his mind creates a picture of that thing and he considers it to be real.

 Important Question - Answers